 To avoid long lines at the registration counter we suggest you register in advance and arrive 45 minutes prior to your first conference session.
 If you registered for conference sessions, those will be included.
-To speed registration, print this email and bring it with you, or have it available on your mobile device.
+To speed the badge pick up process, print the registration confirmation email that you received and bring it with you, or have it available on your mobile device.

 What happens when I arrive at the expo?
 I’ve never attended before.

 We welcome first-timers!
-When you arrive at the convention center, look for signs directing you to National Pavement Expo Registration where you will pick us you badge.
-Your badge gives you entry into the Exhibit Hall, special events and conference sessions, if you have registered for those.
+When you arrive at the convention center, look for signs directing you to National Pavement Expo Registration where you will pick up your badge.
+Your badge gives you entry into the Exhibit Hall, special events and conference sessions, (if you have registered for those.)
 You also will receive a Show Guide with information about exhibitors, show hours, the conference, and special events.
-If you have questions, please ask any of our staff for assistance.
+If you have questions, please ask any of our on site staff for assistance.

-What’s the difference between a Seminar and a Workshop?
+What’s the difference between a Session and a Workshop?

-Seminars provide 90 minutes of information while Workshops provide three hours of information.
+Sessions provide 90 minutes of information while Workshops are three hours long.
 Workshops, because of their intensity and depth of material, cost more.

-Do Seminars and Workshop cover the same material?
+Do Sessions and Workshops cover the same material?

 What if the same speaker is presenting two sessions on a related topic?
 Do I have to attend the first session to get the most out of the second session?

 If we or the speaker thinks the first session lays the groundwork for the second session, then the description will include a statement suggesting the first session as a prerequisite for the second session.
 Another approach that has proved successful for us in the past is suggesting that “Attendance in Seminar 2 requires a basic understanding of … (whatever the topic might be).”
 NPE has used this approach effectively in sessions related to computer training and software use when the session was not intended as “introductory.”